 Bayern's win ratio with Kahn in goal was 60.6 percent.
 On Neuer's watch it has risen to almost 77 percent.
 Hardly a surprise considering the 2020 FIFA and five-time IFFHS World's Best Goalkeeper is beaten on average once every 122.26 minutes in the Bundesliga - a club best-mark.

 On top of the other-worldly shot-stopping and one-on-one capabilities that underpin the numbers, the Bayern and Germany skipper has developed into a gloved libero - capable of both breaking up opposition attacks well beyond the boundaries of his own area, and actively participating in build-up play.

 Watch: Neuer under the tactical microscope

 Though not the game's first 'sweeper-keeper', Neuer has become the reference point for the role.
-His pass completion rate from open play across 33 Bundesliga appearances in 2019/20 stood at 84.9 per cent.
-Former coach Pep Guardiola even ran the idea of trialing the 2014 World Cup winner in midfield past Rummenigge.
+His pass completion rate from open play in recent times has hovered around the 85 per cent mark.
+Former coach Pep Guardiola even ran the idea of trialling the 2014 World Cup winner in midfield past Rummenigge.